 Usually too early

 A quick sanity check is to look at readiness logic in an adjacent fractional leadership role.
-The same “too early” pattern exists across functions: if there is no stable baseline, leadership leverage is limited.
+The same “too early” pattern exists across functions: if there is no stable baseline, leadership use is limited.
 This checklist is useful as a proxy: Is It Too Early to Hire a Fractional COO?
 (Decision Checklist).

 The Problems Fractional CMO Services Solve (That Most Companies Misdiagnose)